Antoni Gaudí

 What is Antoni Gaudí known for?

 Antoni Gaudí is known for his Art Nouveau creations.
 His style reflects the Catalan nationalism of the period, drawing heavily upon Mediterranean architectural traditions.
-One example is Casa Milà, a large apartment house.Who was Antoni Gaudí?
+One example is Casa Milà, a large apartment house.What is Antoni Gaudí's most famous work?

 Sources